kubernetes-sigs/cluster-api/docs/book/src/developer/core/logging.md

 Notably, over time in CAPI we are also standardizing usage of other key value pairs to improve consistency when reading logs, e.g.
 - key `reason` MUST be used when adding details about WHY a change happened.
-- key `diff` MUST be used when documenting the diff in an object that either lead to a chance, or that is resulting from a change.
+- key `diff` MUST be used when documenting the diff in an object that either lead to a change, or that is resulting from a change.

 ## Log Messages